- Access to the Library

-The Law Library is first and foremost an academic research library, with a goal of having legal research materials available for use within the library.
+The Law Library is an academic research library, with a goal of having legal research materials available for use within the library.
 In order to provide full access to the collection and to prevent the loss of books, most library materials do not circulate outside of the library.

 The following is a summary of the George Mason University Law Library circulation policy:

 - George Mason University students may borrow certain books from the treatise collection for a three week period.
 Materials that are in a looseleaf format or that are part of a multi-volume set (more than 2 volumes) do not circulate.

 - Scalia Law School faculty may borrow library materials indefinitely provided that the items are properly checked out at the Circulation Desk.
 Scalia Adjunct Faculty and full-time faculty members from other Mason campuses may borrow treatises for a semester with a current ID or may request materials via interlibrary loan (ILL).

-- All other patrons, including students from other schools, attorneys, and members of the general public may borrow treatises only through interlibrary loan.
+- All other patrons may borrow treatises only through interlibrary loan.
 Patrons should check with ILL services located at their own library for information on borrowing procedures.

 - See Patron Checkout Privileges & Fines for a complete list of patron categories, check-out policies, and loan periods.

 - Late fees are imposed on all library items returned after the posted due date.
 For a complete list of late fees, see Patron Checkout Privileges & Fines.

 The Law Library maintains an interlibrary loan service for the faculty and students of Scalia Law School.
 If material that is needed is not available in the library's collection, library staff will attempt to borrow it from another institution.
 Interlibrary loan forms may be obtained at the Circulation/Reserve Desk or online.
 George Mason graduate or undergraduate students should use the interlibrary loan service provided by the University Libraries at Fairfax.
 For more information, see Borrowing Books from Other Libraries .